babetCode/kin325r.adrienbabet.com/content/hw/c5p.md

 $$\sqrt{1.8984^2 + 2.0435^2} \approx \boxed{2.7892}.$$

 ### B.

+#### What I think you're asking for:

+Despite the the week 7 day 2 lecture on differentiating "distance covered" from "displacement" (slides 22 & 23), I assume you're looking for the COM *displacement* with your question:
+> Determine the distance the center of mass will travel during the flight phase, assuming the landing height is the same as the takeoff height.

+The since the vertical displacement is given to be zero, we can find this by multiplying the AP velocity by the flight time.
+Also, the flight time will equal twice the vertical velocity divided by gravity.
+Therefore, (assuming our data was given in meters and seconds) we have
+$$2.0435\text{ m/s} \cdot \frac{2\cdot 1.8984\text{ m/s}}{9.81\text{ m/s}^2} \approx \boxed{0.7909\text{ m}}.$$

+#### The actual distance traveled:

 We know that a projectile with velocity $v$ will take $v/g$ seconds to reach its maximum height, so if it takes this same amount of time to fall back to its original height, then flight time will equal